WLOGSolutions/RSuite/packages/RSuite/cran-comments.md

 ## R CMD check results
 There were no ERRORs, WARNINGs.

-NOTES are reported that running of examples took too much time:
+NOTES are reported that running of examples took too much time.
+For example:
 ```
 ** running examples for arch 'i386' ...
 [400s] NOTE
 Examples with CPU or elapsed time > 10s